-- Lindner-Gambal Chair of Business Ethics; Professor of Strategic Management & Public Policy
+- The Lindner-Gambal Professor of Business Ethics; Professor of Strategic Management & Public Policy

 - Strategic Management & Public Policy